sguazt/ccpe2014/README.md

 Introduction
 ------------

-The code is composed by two macro-modules:
+The project is composed by two macro-modules:

 * *server-side module* contains code to be run on the server-side (e.g., inside a virtual machine (VM)).
 The module is composed by: